WeAreDevo/Many-Valued-Modal-Tableau/README.md

 # Many-Valued Modal Tableau (mvmt)
 ## Description
 This repo contains the implementation of a desicion procedure for checking the validity of many-valued modal logic formulas.
 It is based on expansions of  Fitting's work in [[1]](#1) and [[2]](#2).
-The proof of the correctness and termination of the procedure forms part of my master's dissertation which is in progress and will be linked after it has been submitted.
+The proof of the correctness and termination of the procedure formed part of my master's dissertation.
+More technical detail's can be found in this workshop [paper](https://ceur-ws.org/Vol-3717/paper1.pdf).

 ## Installation
 ```bash